RealJTG/SublimeGPG/README.md

 GPG
 ===

 This GPG plugin for Sublime Text 3 adds commands to decrypt, encrypt, sign, and authenticate documents.
 It requires a working copy of [GPG](http://www.gnupg.org/) with a key already generated.
-(If you haven't generated a key, see [this mini-HOWTO](http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html#ss3.1).)
+(If you haven't generated a key yet, see [this mini-HOWTO](http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html#ss3.1).)
 If the gpg binary is not in `$PATH`, you will have to set its location in Preferences → Package Settings → GPG.

 On OS X, I recommend installing GPG using the [Homebrew package manager](http://brew.sh/): after installing Homebrew, run `brew install gpg`.